-We have had no correspondence with the FDA regarding the regulatory pathway for any of our products (i.e. pre-510(k) or pre-IDE meetings).
-Both MiMedx and SpineMedica have products under development that may qualify for 510(k), such as NDGA-polymerized collagen implants and the vessel guard device made from PVA-based hydrogel, as well as other products that we believe require PMA clinical trials, such as the artificial cervical disc.
+On April 20, 2009, the Company received FDA clearance to market the Paradís Vaso ShieldTM device, indicated for use as a cover for vessels following anterior vertebral surgery.
+The proprietary, patented, and PVA based membrane may reduce the risk of associated injury following anterior vertebral surgeries by providing a vessel cover.
+We have not received regulatory approval from the FDA regarding the regulatory pathway for any of our other products (i.e. pre-510(k) or pre-IDE meetings).
+Both MiMedx and SpineMedica have products under development that may qualify for 510(k), such as NDGA-polymerized collagen implants and additional sheet products made from PVA-based hydrogel.